A characterization of some finite simple groups by their character codegrees: Preliminaries

-Therefore, to show that $G$ cannot be a quasisimple group, for each prime divisor $r$ of $|M(H)|$, where $M(H)$ is the Schur multiplier of $H$, and every cyclic central extension $L$ of $H$ with $|Z(L)|=r$, we need to find a faithful irreducible character $\chi$ of $L$ such that $\chi(1)/r\not\in\cd(H)$.
+Therefore, to show that $G$ is not quasisimple, for each prime divisor $s$ of $|M(H)|$, where $M(H)$ denotes the Schur multiplier of $H$, and every cyclic central extension $L$ of $H$ with $|Z(L)|=s$, we need to find a faithful irreducible character $\chi$ of $L$ such that $\chi(1)/s\not\in\cd(H)$.
+The next lemma is key to our approach to verify Conjecture \ref{conj:codegrees}.